scionproto/scion/doc/DRKeyInfra.md

 among other local certificate servers to ensure a consistent view.
 Each certificate server can now respond to queries by entities within the same AS requesting second-level keys derived from K_{A->B}.
-All first-level keys for other ASes are prefetched such that second-level keys can be derived without delay.
-However, on-demand key exchange between ASes is also possible.
-For example, in case a certificate server is missing a first-level key that is required for the derivation of a second-level key, the certificate server initiates a first level key exchange.
+First-level keys of frequently contacted ASes are prefetched such that second-level keys can be derived without delay.
+In case a certificate server is missing a first-level key that is required for the derivation of a second-level key, the certificate server initiates a first level key exchange.
+The amount of cached first-level keys is configurable by each AS.
+We suggest a default policy of caching 10'000 first-level keys, where the least frequently used keys get replaced.

 #### Second Level Key Exchange

 End hosts request a second-level key from their local certificate server with the following request format:

-    {type, requestID, protocol, srcIA, dstIA, srcHost, dstHost, misc)}
+    {keyType, requestID, protocol, srcIA, dstIA, srcHost, dstHost, misc)}

-`type` defines which type of second-level key is requested.
+`keyType` defines which type of second-level key is requested.
 Currently, there exist three types of second-level keys: AS-to-AS, AS-to-end-host, and end-host-to-end-host. `misc` is used to supply additional information, that might be required for protocol-specific keys (e.g., shorter key lifetime).